Skip to content

 49mm GPS and Cellular (black)$1399S949 mm by 44 mm by 14.4 mm, 61.8g

-The Apple Watch Ultra is not for everyone.
-As well as being significantly more expensive than Apple’s other mainstream smartwatches, it’s specifically made for those who need a more rugged Apple Watch and are prepared to wear something larger and heavier.
+The Apple Watch Ultra 3 is not for everyone.
+It is significantly more expensive than Apple’s other mainstream smartwatches.
+It is more rugged, larger and heavier.

 Apple Watch Hermes

-The Apple Watch Hermes puts a designer finish on the Apple Watch Series 10.
+The Apple Watch Hermes collection puts a designer finish on the Apple Watch Series 11 and Apple Watch Ultra 3.
 Otherwise, it has all the same specs and features.

-It differs from the Apple Watch Series 10 in several ways:
+It differs from the Apple Watch Series 11 and Apple Watch Ultra 3 in several ways:

 • Exclusive watch faces that are only available on the Apple Watch Hermes